byterubpay/byterub-site/_posts/2018-02-26-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-26.md

 **\<suraeNoether>** actually that's a hell of a good idea
 **\<mercury^>** suraeNoether: then the pool of never-unconsumed outputs is contentet and might get too small?
 **\<mercury^>** never-consumed\*
 **\<suraeNoether>** ahhhh shit i'm going to write that as a paper: rather than test the sensitivity vs. specificity directly, do it monte-carlo style.
 Pick a random distribution of inter-spending times from a parameterized family of distributions.
-Simulate an economy with monero or zcash.
+Simulate an economy with byterub or zcash.
 Try to unmask.
 Repeat 2^N times for each parameter, and with M parameters, you end up exploring a parameter space of size 2^(NM).
 **\<suraeNoether>** estimate false pos and false neg rate of your de-anon technique for each point in this big parameter space.
 Estimate the "sensitivity" of these rates to parameter perturbation.
 Try to find a de-anon technique that is most insensitive to choice of distribution.
 **\<suraeNoether>** suraeNoether: yeah, just weight it so you can still pick 2x or 3x outputs, just less likely to do so somehow
 **\<suraeNoether>** oh man so that'll be the paper I write after multisig is done